BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/array_methods.md

 # Arrays In Depth

+Arrays are very useful data structures.

+* They can contain any type of data
+* They're ordered
-Arrays are very useful data structores.
-They can contain any type of data, they're ordered, and they have many inherent methods for manipulating the data the contain.
+* They have many inherent methods for manipulating the data they contain.

-Let's take a closer look at a few of these methods.
+Let's take a closer look at a few of these iteration methods!

+---

 # Looping Through an Array with for-of